sg7801/Compiler/Language/README.md

 ### Comments :
 - The comments in the language start with ** and end with **.
-- Tokens are separated by using blank spaces, tabs or new line characters.
+- Tokens are separated by using blank spaces or tabs or new line characters.
 - Keywords and identifiers are separated by tokens or white spaces.

 ### Numerical Values :
 - Integer : Sequence of digits tokenised as NUM.
 - Floating Point Numbers : Sequence of digits followed by decimal point.
 The datatype is real & tokenised as RNUM.
 They are represented in the exponent and mantissa form.
 Notation of exponent can be in uppercase or lowercase with/without signs.
 They cannot start with decimal,hence .12E2 would be invalid.

-## Operators :
+### Operators :
 - Arithmetic operators are +, -, /, * with their conventional meanings respectively.
 - Relational operators are <, >, <=, >=, ==, != have their conventional meaning respectively.
 - Logical Operators are AND and OR in uppercase.
 They have their conventional meaning respectively.
 - Assignment Operator := is tokenised as ASSIGNOP.
 - Special Characters like .. represent the range operator that represents the range of an array.
 Example : arr[1..3]

-## Symbols:
+### Symbols:
 -	AND
 - OR
 -	NOT